Morocco Jewish History Tours

 Day 10: Casablanca Jewish historic

-The 4500 Casablanca Jews live outside the mellah in the European city, where they worship in over 30 synagogues, eat in kosher restaurants, entertain themselves in community centers, and attend Jewish schools and social service centers.
+The Mellah of Casablanca is relatively young by Moroccan standards, having been established not much more than a century ago.
+It assaults the senses in the evening, with a sea of women in brightly colored djellabahs carrying and selling fruit and vegetables throughout the cramped, narrow streets.
+While Jews no longer live in the mellah, kosher butchers are still found in the old market, alongside other butchers selling horse meat.
+The Jewish cemetery in the mellah is open and quiet, with well-kept white stone markers in French, Hebrew, and Spanish.
+Once a year, Casablanca Jews celebrate a hill, or prayer festival, at the tomb of the Jewish saint, Eliahou.</p> <p>The 4500 Casablanca Jews live outside the mellah in the European city, where they worship in over 30 synagogues, eat in kosher restaurants, entertain themselves in community centers, and attend Jewish schools and social service centers.
 Beth El is the largest synagogue and an important community center, seating 500 persons.
-Do not miss to visit the Hassan II Mosque, the second largest in the world.
+Do not miss visiting the Hassan II Mosque, the second largest in the world.
 The Jewish community contributed to the construction of this mosque, which was inaugurated in 1994.
-Some Jews visit annually the Muslim shrine of Sidi Belyout, Casablanca patron saint.
+Some Jews visit the Muslim shrine of Sidi Belyout annually, the patron saint of Casablanca.
 Many Jews of Casablanca celebrate the Hiloula of the saint Yahia Lakhdar in Ben Ahmed, about an hour south of Casablanca near the town of Settat.
 Some of you can go and have dinner with a Moroccan Jewish family at home.

 Day 11: Casablanca Airport

-You will depart for Casablanca Airport in the morning where you will board your flight back home with a lifetime worth of memories packed neatly into your suitcase.
+You will depart for Casablanca Airport in the morning, where you will board your flight back home with a lifetime worth of memories packed neatly into your suitcase.

 What is included: